Policy for Individuals Previously Approved to Receive Accommodations on the LSAT/LSAT-Flex

 Candidates who were approved to receive accommodations on their last registration for the LSAT and who seek different or additional accommodations on a later administration of the LSAT must submit their request and all required documentation by the accommodation request deadline associated with their test.
 This requirement applies if, for example, you were previously approved to receive 50% additional time on the LSAT but now wish to receive 100% additional time and extra breaks between sections on the LSAT.
 In this case, you will still be automatically approved to receive 50% additional time, but you must submit the appropriate documentation within the published deadlines to support your request for 100% additional time and extra breaks between sections.

 Requests for new/additional accommodations must be submitted via email to accom@LSAC.org by the accommodation request deadline associated with your test.
 (These requests cannot be submitted online through your LSAC account.)

 Policy on Prior Testing Accommodations on Certain Other Standardized Postsecondary Admission Tests

 If you were approved to receive testing accommodations on a prior administration of the SAT I, SAT II, ACT, GED, GRE, GMAT, DAT, and/or MCAT examinations, you will be approved to receive the identical (or equivalent) accommodations on the LSAT, provided that:

 - You have a letter or similar documentation from the test sponsor that details the specific testing accommodation for which you were approved (Verification of Prior Accommodation from test sponsor);

-- The accommodation that you request does not require the LSAT to be administered on more than one day;
+- The accommodation(s) that you request do not require the LSAT to be administered on more than one day;

 - You are requesting one or more of the following accommodations (which you previously were approved to receive on one of the tests listed above):